Solution | Next Best Offer for Banking#

 Outputs top prospects for cross-selling each product present in the data.
 It requires you to specify the number of top customers (ex: 100 customers) to see as output for each marketing campaign.

-Dataiku screenshot of the accompanying Dataiku Application for this solution
+Dataiku screenshot of the accompanying Project Setup for this Solution

-In total, seven Flow zones are involved in data preparation and cleaning for this solution.
-We won’t go into heavy detail about each Flow zone as this information can be found in the wiki of the project.
+In total, seven Flow zones prepare and clean data for this Solution.
+We won’t go into heavy detail about each Flow zone.
+See the project wiki for these details.

-These Flow zone helps construct the consolidated input dataset.
-The solution generates a unique row for each client, date, and product combination, enabling it to determine whether the client held the product at a given point in time.
+These Flow zones help construct the consolidated input dataset.
+The Solution generates a unique row for each client, date, and product combination, enabling it to determine whether the client held the product at a given point in time.

-After our data have been used to train, test, and score a classification model, two final Data Prep Flow zones are called upon to compute the expected gain and impact values.
-These three Flow zones are important to get our data into a format that can be used to generate visualizations and metrics for the dashboard.
+After training, testing, and scoring a classification model, two final Data Prep Flow zones compute the expected gain and impact values.
+These Flow zones are important to get the data into a format that can generate visualizations and metrics for the dashboard.

-Dataiku screenshot of the EDA slides of the Dashboard.
+Dataiku screenshot of the EDA pages of the Dashboard.

-The Subscription Prediction zone is where the prediction of the subscription probability is created.
+The Subscription Prediction zone creates the prediction of the subscription probability.

 The classification model first orders the training dataset by the observation date column.
 The model is then trained on the first 80% of the data points in the train dataset and tested on the remaining 20%.

-The Score recipe is used to apply the regression model to the dataset containing the values to predict (to_predict_data) and generate the predicted values.
+The Score recipe applies the regression model to the dataset containing the values to predict (to_predict_data) and generate the predicted values.

 Note

 To address potentially imbalanced values in the subscription variable, the model performs class rebalancing.
-This involves randomly selecting approximately 100,000 rows to rebalance all modalities of a column equally.
-The parameters for this sampling method can be customized by the user in the Flow.
+This involves randomly selecting approximately 100k rows to rebalance all modalities of a column equally.
+Users can customize the parameters for this sampling method in the Flow.

 Dataiku screenshot of the Flow zone dedicated to the model deployment.

-In the same Dashboard as the previously mentioned Exploring Input Data section, we can find a third slide, named Machine learning model analysis, to visualize the explainability and performance of the classification model built to compute the subscription probability prediction.
+In the same dashboard as the previously mentioned Exploring Input Data section, you can find a third page, named Machine learning model analysis, to visualize the explainability and performance of the classification model built to compute the subscription probability prediction.

-Dataiku screenshot of the slide used to analyse the classification model.
+Dataiku screenshot of the page used to analyze the classification model.

-The last slide of the Analytics and ML Model Dashboard allows for understanding the effect of offering additional products to customers on the sales of existing products.
+The last page of the Analytics and ML Model Dashboard allows for understanding the effect of offering additional products to customers on the sales of existing products.

-Dataiku screenshot of the slide used to analyse the cross-sell effects.
+Dataiku screenshot of the page used to analyze the cross-sell effects.

-The Marketing Campaign Dashboard covers the following topics across two slides.
+The Marketing Campaign Dashboard covers the following topics across two pages.

 Description